Rich Paul

-Rich Paul (born December 16, 1981) is an American sports agent based in Cleveland, Ohio.
-He founded Klutch Sports Group. which represents a number of prominent NBA players.
-Paul was named by Forbes as one of the world's most powerful sports agents.
+Richard Paul (born December 16, 1980) is an American sports agent and the founder and chief executive officer of Klutch Sports Group.
+His most notable client is basketball player LeBron James, with whom he has been a longtime friend.
+Paul is also co-head of the Sports division at United Talent Agency.

 Early life

-Paul grew up in a one-bedroom apartment above his father's store, R & J Confectionery, on East 125th and Arlington in Glenville, a neighborhood on the east side of Cleveland.
-His father enrolled him in the private, fee-paying Benedictine, a Roman Catholic high school.
-His father died of cancer in 1999.
+Paul grew up in a one-bedroom apartment above his father's store, R & J Confectionery, on East 125th and Arlington in Forest Hills, a neighborhood on the east side of Cleveland.
+His father, Rich Paul Sr, enrolled him in the private, fee-paying Benedictine High School, a Catholic school.

 After graduating from high school, Paul was mentored by Distant Replays owner Andy Hyman on selling vintage jerseys.
 He would buy throwback jerseys from Atlanta and sell them out of his trunk in Cleveland.
+Paul was a student at the University of Akron when his father was diagnosed with intestinal cancer in 1999.
+To be closer to him, Paul transferred to Cleveland State.
+A few months later, his father died, and Paul dropped out of school.
+Paul said: "He was always telling me my education was important ...
+I always wanted to work.
+But I still probably would have finished school if my father was alive.
+I never wanted to let him down."

 In 2002, he met LeBron James at the Akron–Canton Airport, where James was impressed by Paul's authentic Warren Moon throwback jersey.
 The two exchanged contact information, and soon Paul had sold James a Magic Johnson Lakers jersey and a Joe Namath Rams jersey.

 Career

-In 2003, after the NBA draft, Paul joined James as a part of his small inner circle, along with James' childhood friends Maverick Carter and Randy Mims.
-He would later start working under Leon Rose, who had negotiated James' extension with the Cavaliers in 2006, at Creative Artists Agency.
-In 2012, Paul, along with James, left Rose and CAA to start his own agency, Klutch Sports Group.
+Following the 2003 NBA draft, Paul joined James as a part of his small inner circle, along with James' childhood friends Maverick Carter and Randy Mims.
+He would later start working under Leon Rose, who had negotiated James' extension with the Cavaliers in 2006, at Creative Artists Agency (CAA).

+In 2012, Paul, along with James, left Rose and Creative Artists Agency to start his own agency, Klutch Sports Group.

 In 2013, Paul enlisted noted long-time agent and attorney Mark Termini to run the NBA contract negotiations for Klutch.
-By the conclusion of Termini's tenure at Klutch in 2020, Klutch Sports had a roster of 25 clients, and Termini had led negotiations on over $1 billion worth of NBA contracts for said clients.
-Later that year, United Talent Agency (UTA) made a strategic investment in Klutch Sports Group and asked Paul to run its sports division where he expanded the division's clients from 4 to 23.
-In 2020, he accepted a position on UTA's board of directors.